sagar-46/LeetCode/Easy/README.md

 704.Given an array of integers nums which is sorted in ascending order, and an integer target, write a function to search target in nums.
 If \
 &ensp;&emsp;target exists, then return its index.
 Otherwise, return -1.

+709.Given a string s, return the string after replacing every uppercase letter with the same lowercase letter.

 876.Given the head of a singly linked list, return the middle node of the linked list.
 If there are two middle nodes, return the second middle \
 &ensp;&emsp;node.